eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

         * (`hono:bad-request`): Request rejected due to a bad client request.
         * (`amqp:unauthorized-access`): Request rejected because the adapter is disabled for tenant.
         * (`amqp:precondition-failed`): Request does not fulfill certain requirements e.g adapter cannot assert device registration etc.
+        * (`amqp:resource-limit-exceeded`): Request rejected because the message limit for the given tenant is exceeded.

 When a device publishes data to the `telemetry` address, the AMQP adapter automatically determines the device's identity and tenant during the authentication process.